varsharaom/PrattleChatApplication/README.md

 * To change the language,
   * CHANGE_LANG <language>
-   Note: es for Espanol, ar for Arabic.
+   Note: es for Espanol, fr for French.
 For more details on supported languages by this application, please visit [https://cloud.ibm.com/docs/services/language-translator?topic=language-translator-identifiable-languages#identifiable-languages]

 * To reset to the english language,